Is your program on track? You can check your progress

 Course discontinued without failure.
 Enrolment in this course is not recorded on myUNSW or an official academic transcript.

-Please be aware that UAC and tertiary institutions will count all units of credit with an AW grade as fails when determining your GPA
+Note that UAC and other tertiary institutions count all units of credit with an AW grade as 'fails' when determining your GPA.

 Permitted Withdrawal.
-Student was permitted to discontinue the course without financial penalty (new grade Summer Term 2014/5 onwards)
+Student was permitted to discontinue the course without financial penalty, through the fee remission process.

 Result not finalised.
 The student has submitted a request for Special Consideration, for which the outcome is pending.